harness/developer-hub/docs/platform/8_Pipelines/run-stages-in-parallel.md

 A [Resource Constraint](../../continuous-delivery/cd-deployments-category/deployment-resource-constraints.md) step is added to every stage automatically to make sure that two infrastructures are not being deployed concurrently.
 Hence, one of the two parallel stages will deploy first.
 Once the deployment of the winning stage finishes, the other stages will start.

-You can deploy multiple services and multiple environments in a single stage.
-However, using multi-service will deploy each selected service to a selected environment.
+You can deploy multiple services to multiple environments in a single stage (for more information, go to [Use multiple services and environments in a deployment](https://developer.harness.io/docs/continuous-delivery/cd-deployments-category/multiserv-multienv/)).
+However, running multi-service stages in parallel will deploy each service to each environment in parallel.
+This can become very complicated.
 For such use cases, we recommend using multiple stages.